AAA Scholarship Foundation

 Institute for Better Education (IBE) Scholarships

-Like AAA, the Institute for Better Education (IBE) is yet another non-profit School Tuition Organization (STO) that accepts tax credit donations to be used for private school scholarships.
+The Institute for Better Education (IBE) is yet another non-profit School Tuition Organization (STO) that accepts tax credit donations.
 By law, scholarship recipients must be attending a recognized kindergarten through 12th grade program as a full-time student.
 IBE works with several corporations, well over 250 schools, and thousands of children statewide.
 Similar to AAA, IBE offers a few options for scholarships.
 To learn about the requirements for an IBE scholarship and to apply click here.

 Empowerment Scholarship Account (ESA) - Arizona Department of Education